-I’m a professional photographer/artist based in the beautiful Lake District, with my husband Calum, our fell pony Lathomdale Louie and Mog the cat.
+Emma is a professional equestrian photographer based in the Lake District, with her husband Calum, fell pony Louie and Mog the cat.

-In the 1990’s I worked as a freelance photographer for a number of equestrian publications honing my craft using film cameras Pentax K100 and ME Super’s.
-Combined with the emergence of the internet and software packages such as Photoshop, the last twenty years I’ve been developing both my photography and digital skills, to create timeless works of equestrian art.
+In the 1990’s she worked as a freelance photographer for a number of equestrian publications honing her craft using film cameras Pentax K100 and ME Super’s.
+Combined with the emergence of the internet and software packages such as Photoshop, the last twenty years she’s been developing both her photography and digital skills, to create classic and timeless works of equestrian art.